aws/aws-cdk/design/continuous-delivery.md

 For each stack, we will encode additional two IAM roles:

-1. Administrator CloudFormation IAM role which can only be assumed by the CloudFormation service principal
+1. Administrator CloudFormation IAM role which can only be assumed by the CloudFormation service principal (also known as the "action role" in CodePipeline terminology)
-1. Deployment IAM role which can be assumed by any principal from the central account and has permissions to "pass role" on the administrator role.
+2. Deployment IAM role which can be assumed by any principal from the central account and has permissions to "pass role" on the administrator role (also known as the "CFN role" in CodePipeline terminology).

+> The publisher role which is also provisioned during bootstrapping is encoded in the `assets.json` file *per-asset* to allow for maximum customizability.

 This is the recommended setup for cross-account CloudFormation deployments.